jexxa-projects/Jexxa/tutorials/BookStore/README.md

 First we map the functionality of the application to DDD patterns

 *   `Aggregate`: Elements that change over time and include our business logic
-    *   `BookStock` because our stock will change
-    *   `Book` because it can go out of print.
-Since we manage only books that are in stock our BookStock is also the root aggregate for our books.
+    *   `Book` which manages available copies of a book.

 *   `ValueObject`: Elements that represent a state and are immutable
-    *   `StoreAddress` which identifies our stock for a specific store
     *   `ISBN13` which identifies a book

-*   `DomainEvents`: Business events that happened in the past
+*   `DomainEvent`: Business events that happened in the past
-    *   `BookOutOfPrint` when a book is no longer printed
     *   `BookSoldOut` when copies of a book are no longer in stock

 *   'DomainService':
-    *   `DomainEventPublisher`: We need to publish our domain events in some way
+    *   `IDomainEventPublisher`: We need to publish our domain events in some way
-    *   `BookStockRepository`: We have to persist our stock in some way
+    *   `BookRepository`: Manage `Book` instances
+    *   `ReferenceLibrary`: Return latest books

+*   `BusinessException`:
+    *   `BookNotInStockException`: In case we try to sell a book that is currently not available

 ### Package structure